 Across the bay and rising above the Hillsborough River, the six silver onion-shaped minarets atop the former Tampa Bay Hotel are the first clue that travelers are approaching a hallmark of the city’s gilded age.
 The former hotel, with its distinctive Moorish architecture, still stands but now operates as the University of Tampa, with one wing — the Henry B. Plant Museum — furnished as it was in the late 1800s.
 Visitors can wander through opulent rooms, such as the restored parlor suite, domed dining room, and a magnificent solarium.
 The museum also showcases Victorian art, furniture, and fashions.

-For another fine example of ornamented architecture, tour the Tampa Theatre, a restored 1926 movie palace, built to resemble a Moorish courtyard, complete with colonnades, balconies and Greek and Roman sculpture replicas.
-Visitors-in-the-know will want to take advantage of free guided tours offered on a monthly basis.
-On the tours, visitors can explore the theater from balcony to backstage, see a special film screening of "American Movie Palaces" and hear a mini-concert on the Mighty Wurlitzer theater organ.
+For another fine example of ornamented architecture, tour the Tampa Theatre, a restored 1926 movie palace built to resemble a Moorish courtyard, complete with colonnades, balconies. and Greek and Roman sculpture replicas.
+Visitors in the know take advantage of free guided tours offered on a monthly basis.
+On the tours, visitors can explore the theater from balcony to backstage, see a special film screening of "American Movie Palaces," and hear a mini-concert on the Mighty Wurlitzer theater organ.
 In addition, open house tours are held periodically on selected Wednesdays and Saturdays.